fearheaven/SimpleCore/README.md

 SimpleCore
 ==========

-Repository for the SimpleCore API by AleXndrTheGr8st
+Repository for the SimpleCore API by AleXndrTheGr8st and Sinhika.

+Some of the base classes for implementing machines/furnaces in Minecraft/Forge 1.12.2 are based on base classes from Ellpeck's "Actual Additions" mod (see <https://minecraft.curseforge.com/projects/actually-additions>).

 Roadmap of Future releases